vr-vipultiwari/Rest-Api-Security/README.md

 🌀 Whenever we start our application , spring security creats an user in InMemoryDatabase with username as user and password is randomly generated password.

 🌀 Roles are nothing but high level view of users of your application.
-A Role comprises of several authority.
+A Role comprises of several authority or permissions.

-🌀
+🌀 We can also assign multiple roles to single user